To drive a motorcycle, you must hold a Class 6 licence.

 Step 2.
 Pass a road test

-Schedule a road test through a registry agent.
+Schedule a road test through a registry agent or online through the Alberta Road Test Scheduler.

 You’ll need to bring your own motorcycle or moped for testing.

-If you cannot take your road test before February 28, 2019, you must contact the registry agent location where you purchased the permit to receive a full refund for the cost of the permit, including the service charge.
+If you have purchased a road test permit before March 1, 2019 and were not able to take the road test before February 28, 2019, you must contact the registry agent location where you purchased the permit before August 31, 2019 to receive a full refund for the cost of the permit, including the service charge.

 Step 3.
 Purchase your licence card